sekai-studio/starknet-libs/README.md

 # Sekai StarkNet Libraries

-A series of libraries to help using Cairo on StarkNet
+A series of libraries to help using Cairo on StarkNet.

-Examples for use in other Cairo contracts are provided in the `examples` directory
+Examples for use in other Cairo contracts are provided in [examples](examples).

 ## Contents
 - [Local run](#local-run)